dotkernel/api-documentation/docs/book/v4/core-features/authentication.md

 Authentication is the process by which an identity is presented to the application.
 It ensures that the entity making the request has the proper credentials to access the API.

-**DotKernel API** identities are delivered to the application from the client through the `Authorization` request If it is present, the application tries to find and assign the identity to the application.
+**DotKernel API** identities are delivered to the application from the client through the `Authorization` request.
+If it is present, the application tries to find and assign the identity to the application.
 If it is not presented, DotKernel API assigns a default `guest` identity, represented by an instance of the class `Mezzio\Authentication\UserInterface`.

 ## Configuration

-Authentication in DotKernel API is built around `mezzio/mezzio-authentication-oauth2` component and is already configured with what is necessary in order to work.
+Authentication in DotKernel API is built around the `mezzio/mezzio-authentication-oauth2` component and is already configured out of the box.
 But if you want to dig more, the configuration is stored in `config/autoload/local.php` under the `authentication` key.

 > You can check the